-Phase Additional Clinical Experience Requirements Weeks Clin Rural Clinical Experience Most are 4 Ехр Requirements: weeks, but Can be fulfilled with either a core or elective clinical experience depending others may on the clinical experience offered. be longer Minimum of 4 full-time weeks in duration (or equivalent effort over a longer and/or not duration if experience is not full-time) must be taken and passed. full-time

-Clinical experience is located in a rural Oregon community with a population of fewer than 40,000 people, as defined by the State of Oregon Office of Rural Health: "a geographic area in Oregon located 10 or more miles from the centroid of a population center of 40,000 people or more."
-Clinical experience can be offered in any clinical discipline, or be focused on community-based aspects of the physician's role in a rural community, such as health policy/advocacy, structural competency, and reducing health disperience. disparities.
-Continuity Clinical Experience Most are 8 Requirements: weeks, but Can be fulfilled with either a core or elective clinical experience depending on the clinical experience offered. others may be longer Minimum of 8 full-time weeks in duration (or equivalent effort over a longer duration if experience is not full-time) must be taken and passed.
+Phase Additional Clinical Experience Requirements Weeks Clin Rural Clinical Experience Most are 4 Exp Requirements: weeks, but Can be fulfilled with either a core or elective clinical experience depending others may on the clinical experience offered. be longer Minimum of 4 full-time weeks in duration (or equivalent effort over a longer and/or not duration if experience is not full-time) must be taken and passed. full-time Clinical experience is located in a rural Oregon community with a population of fewer than 40,000 people, as defined by the State of Oregon Office of Rural Health: "a geographic area in Oregon located 10 or more miles from the centroid of a population center of 40,000 people or more."
+Note : as of 2024, Grants Pass, Oregon is no longer considered "rural" as the population has grown larger than 40,000.
+However, medical students who matriculated in August 2024 or before and who have, or are scheduled to rotate in Grants Pass, Oregon, will still be able to fulfill their rural clinical experience requirement with this rotation if so desired.
+Medical students who matriculate later than 2024 will not be able to fulfill their rural clinical experience with a rotation in Grants Pass, Oregon.
+Clinical experience can be offered in any clinical discipline or be focused on community-based aspects of the physician's role in a rural community, such as health policy/advocacy, structural competency, and reducing health disparities.
+Continuity Clinical Experience Most are 8 Requirements: weeks, but Can be fulfilled with either a core or elective clinical experience depending others may on the clinical experience offered. be longer Minimum of 8 full-time weeks in duration (or equivalent effort over a longer duration if experience is not full-time) must be taken and passed.
 The only exception to the 8 full-time week duration is if a student takes a 7 full-time week continuity clinical experience during winter term.
 A continuity clinical experience must be taken within a single term.

 Can be offered in any clinical discipline and can include more than one discipline.

-Experience must allow students to maintain continuity in at least 2 of the following 3 ways: Continuity with the same patient population (e.g., similar patients with a specific condition at a different time point in treatment, such as a patient with a newly diagnosed malignancy, another patient who has undergone surgery for the same kind of malignancy, and yet another patient who is undergoing chemotherapy for the same malignancy.)
-Continuity with the same health system Continuity with the same preceptor(s) Students may request to fulfill the continuity clinical experience requirement with a domestic "away" rotation , and the request must be approved by the Associate Dean for UME.
+Experience must allow students to maintain continuity in at least 2 of the following 3 ways:

+- Continuity with the same patient population (e.g., similar patients with a specific condition at a different time point in treatment, such as a patient with a newly diagnosed malignancy, another patient who has undergone surgery for the same kind of malignancy, and yet another patient who is undergoing chemotherapy for the same malignancy.)

+- o Continuity with the same health system

+- Continuity with the same preceptor(s)

+Students may request to fulfill the continuity clinical experience requirement with a domestic "away" rotation, and the request must be approved by the Associate Dean for UME.
 Once the approval is obtained, students must go through all approval steps listed under domestic away section of Sakai, Office of UME, Student Information, Clinical Curriculum Phase Information.

-Students may also request to fulfill the continuity clinical experience requirement with a special continuity elective listed in the course catalog .
+Students may also request to fulfill the continuity clinical experience requirement with a special continuity elective listed in the course catalog.
 For these special continuity electives, students must fill out a form, attain approvals from the course director and coordinator before submitting it to Assistant Dean, UME Curriculum.

 Students may also submit a written request to fulfill the continuity clinical experience requirement with rotations that meet two of the three continuity criteria above but are not listed in the Course Catalog as Continuity Experiences.
 This request should be directed to the Associate Dean for UME, who will consider these requests on a case-by-case basis.

-National Licensing Examination Notes USMLE Step 1 All students must successfully complete the Foundations of Medicine phase of the curriculum prior to taking USMLE Step 1.
-All students must post a Pass on USMLE Step 1 prior to progressing in the Clinical Experiences phase of the curriculum.
-Following completion of the Foundations of Medicine phase, students in the MD-MPH and MD/PhD dual degree programs, and the Physician-Scientist and Pathology Student Experiences must post a Pass on USMLE Step 1 prior to transitioning to these next opportunities.
-Any student may submit a "Request for Additional Study Time" form (located on the Office of UME Sakai site →Student Information → NBME/USMLE Exam Info) in the event of documented illness or injury, or evidence that the student is at risk for failing USMLE Step 1.
-USMLE Step 2 Clinical Knowledge (CK) All students must pass USMLE Step 2 CK prior to December 31^{st} if they are predicted to graduate the following June, or at least 6 months prior to graduation, whichever is longer.
-Students may submit a "Request for Additional Study Time" form (located on the Office of UME Sakai site \rightarrow Student Information \rightarrow NBME/USMLE Info) in the event the student is unable to meet the deadline above, or if the student is at risk for failing USMLE Step 2 CK.